Packers Depth Chart, Analysis After Start of NFL Free Agency

 Starter: Tucker Kraft.

 Analysis: FitzPatrick suffered a torn Achilles late in the season, so he probably will remain unsigned through the offseason.
-With Kraft coming off a torn ACL and perhaps limited (or unavailable) for the start of the season, bringing back Whyle and/or adding a veteran feels like a necessity.
+With Kraft coming off a torn ACL and perhaps limited (or unavailable) for the start of the season, it made a ton of sense to bring back Whyle, who brings positional versatility and reliable receiving ability.

 Offensive Line